jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 If you don't know the meaning of 5D or 6D, you are referred to Schlegel and Frisch's paper (DOI: 10.1002/qua.560540202), and a good explanation from [Chemissian](http://www.chemissian.com/ch5).
-If you can read Chinese, you are recommended to read Sobereva’s [blog](http://sobereva.com/51).
+If you can read Chinese, you are recommended to read Sobereva's [blog](http://sobereva.com/51).

 ## 4.4.9 HF_prog
 Specify the program for performing Hartree-Fock (HF) calculations.
 Supported programs